CCI-MOC/xdmod-cntr/XdmodAID.md

 On the xdmod side, there is no support for OpenShift, and the OpenStack support is for an old version of OpenStack.

-Addtionally, there the environment the environment that we are deploying to has some difficulties related to storage.
+Addtionally, the environment that we are deploying to has some difficulties related to storage.
 ```
     1. The lack of performance for writes to our volumes